X16Community/x16-docs/X16 Reference - 04 - BASIC.md

 40 C=C+4 : GOTO 20
 ```

-This program calculats the value of PI.
+This program calculates the value of PI.
 Run this program, and after a few seconds, hit the <mark >**RUN/STOP**</mark> key.
 You will see the display:

 ```
    BREAK IN x